 During April, the stock of Merriam bounced up $3 per share to $12.
 At the end of April, another entry is needed if financial statements are again being prepared:

 The preceding illustration assumed a single investment.
-However, the treatment would be the same even if the trading securities consisted of a portfolio of many investments.
+However, the treatment would be the same even if there was a portfolio of many investments.
 That is, each and every investment would be adjusted to fair value.

 Rationale for Fair Value